Prior99/hyrest/docs/tutorial-list-component.md

 Add [a basic react component](https://reactjs.org/docs/react-component.html) to it and make it an [@observer](https://mobx.js.org/refguide/observer-component.html).

-We need to inject our `TodosStore` into it, but we don't want it to be managed by tsdi.
+We need to inject our `TodosStore` into it, but we don't want it to be managed by TSDI.
 Hence, we have to decorate it with [@external](https://tsdi.js.org/docs/en/features.html#externals).

 ```tsx
 import * as React from "react";